-The progressive approach to learning to ride a motorbike, allows you to begin riding as early as 15 years and 9 months of age.
-You’d need to start by finding motorbike CBT near you and achieve your DL196 certification.
+The progressive approach to learning to ride a motorbike, allows you to begin riding as early as 16 years old.
+You’d need to start by getting your provisional licence.
+Then it’s time to find a motorbike CBT near you and achieve your DL196 certification.
 This usually takes about a day.

-Once you’ve got your CBT certification, you can take to the roads but have a few restrictions.
+Once you’ve got your CBT certification, you can take to the roads with a few restrictions.
 You can’t take passengers, you can’t use motorways and you’re not allowed to ride a moped, scooter or motorcycle with a higher engine power than 50cc.
-Your CBT certification remains valid for two years, after just one year you can decide to take your AM motorcycle licence test or sit your CBT training again after two years to keep riding as you were.
+Your CBT certification remains valid for two years.
+At 17 you can decide to take your AM motorcycle licence test.
+Or you can take CBT training again after two years to keep riding as you were.

 Not everyone dreams about riding a motorcycle at the tender age of 15, and that’s where the direct access approach to motorcycle training comes in.
 You’ll still need to start by finding a motorbike learning school near you to take your CBT certification.
 The CBT course usually lasts about a day.

 Once you’ve got your DL196 – the CBT certification – you can move straight on to the highest licence level possible for your age.
 This means, if you’re 24 years old or older, you can elect to take a DAS course that teaches you to ride on a higher-powered bike and sets you up to pass you’re A motorcycle licence test the first time.
 DAS courses, regardless of the licence level you are aiming to achieve, last anywhere from 3 to 5 days.